Spartan30/job_posting_api/README.md

 ***Endpoints***
-GET    '/'                - Generic hello world homepage GET    '/jobposting'      - Get all job posting
+GET    '/'                - Generic hello world homepage GET    '/jobposting'      - Get all job postings
-GET    '/jobposting/:id'  - Get a job posting with specific ID POST   '/jobposting/:id'  - Insert a new job posting with a specific id into the database *Primary use is for testing purposes*
+GET    '/jobposting/:id'  - Get a job posting with specific ID POST   '/jobposting/:id'  - Insert a new job posting with a specific ID into the database *Job postings cannot have duplicate ID's*
-POST   '/jobposting'      - Insert a new job posting into the database *ID is auto-incremented* PATCH  '/jobposting/:id'  - Update all the fields (title, description, location, hourly wage) for a jobposting with a specific ID
+POST   '/jobposting'      - Insert a new job posting into the database *ID is auto-incremented* PATCH  '/jobposting/:id'  - Update all the fields (title, description, location, and hourly wage) for a job posting with a specific ID
-PATCH  '/title/:id'       - Update the 'title' field for a job posting with a specific ID PATCH  '/description/:id' - Update the 'description' field for a job posting with a specific ID PATCH  '/location/:id'    - Update the 'location' field for a job posting with a specific ID PATCH  '/wage/:id'        - Update the 'wage' field for a job posting with a specific ID DELETE '/jobposting/:id'  - Delete a job posting with specific ID
+PATCH  '/title/:id'       - Update the 'title' field for a job posting with a specific ID PATCH  '/description/:id' - Update the 'description' field for a job posting with a specific ID PATCH  '/location/:id'    - Update the 'location' field for a job posting with a specific ID PATCH  '/wage/:id'        - Update the 'wage' field for a job posting with a specific ID DELETE '/jobposting/:id'  - Delete a job posting with a specific ID